castle-engine/cge-fpc/README.md

 - This repository contains `Jenkinsfile` (see [about Jenkins](https://castle-engine.io/jenkins)) to build FPC for major CGE supported platforms (`Windows/x86_64`, `Linux/x86_64` for now).

     The results of this Jenkins job are what will later be placed in CGE binary download.

+    The same job is for now also run on GitHub Actions, `.github/workflows/build.yml`.
+We're in the process of moving to GitHub Actions fully.

 - FPC is build, installed and packaged to a simple zip.
 Later, such bundle is included in CGE binary download.